 In determining economic feasibility, Respondent shall take into account all available sources of financing (e.g., LIHTC financing) or other private or federal assistance that may benefit the project.
 DMPED shall not guarantee any public subsidy to fill any funding gaps or shortfalls, and Respondent shall be evaluated in part on the size of such funding gaps.
+Any pro forma included as part of Respondent's Proposal may only include non-competitive, by-right financing sources.
 Respondent shall provide:

-- Respondent's equity commitment to the project and the timing/disbursement of that commitment; - ii.
-A proposed project financing strategy, including a listing of all anticipated sources of construction and permanent financing (including interest rates; amortization type and period; ex-ante return on assets and equity, and internal rate of return; covenants; coverage ratios; and all other relevant information);

-- iii.
-Detailed description of which, if any, federal government funding sources Respondent intends to attract to the project; and - iv.
+- i.
+Respondent's equity commitment to the project and the timing/disbursement of that commitment; - ii.
+A proposed project financing strategy, including a listing of all anticipated sources of construction and permanent financing (including interest rates; amortization type and period; ex-ante return on assets and equity, and internal rate of return; covenants; coverage ratios; and all other relevant information); - ii.
+Detailed description of which, if any, federal government funding sources Respondent intends to attract to the project; and iv.
 Satisfactory evidence of Respondent's ability to secure project debt and equity, including commitment letters from prospective investors.